emilylofaro/google-homepage/README.md

-I'm recreating the google homepage to better my understanding of html and CSS.
+I have no idea what I'm doing
+I'm basically remaking the google home page.
+We ball.